 The arrival and departure of geese and ducks mark important annual milestones for Indigenous people.
 The excitement of "goose season" is palpable, says Vern Cheechoo of Mushkegowuk Council.
 Communities track the movement of migratory geese and ducks and keep close observations of their populations and habitat preferences over time.
 For example, Cheechoo says snow geese migrations have shifted westward since the 1980s, perhaps reflecting the loss of habitat elsewhere on the flyway.
-Cheechoo says people in his community of Moose Factory still anticipate the spring goose hunt, but they have shifted to hunting moose in the fall.
-People in coastal communities all the way north to Fort Severn are observing similar changes. "[Snow geese] fly over the open ocean now, making it more difficult to harvest them," adds Clinton Patrick of Peawanuck.
+Cheechoo says people in his communities all the way north to Fort Severn are observing similar changes. "[Snow geese] fly over the open ocean now, making it more difficult to harvest them," adds Clinton Patrick of Peawanuck.
 "It's harder and harder, it seems like every year."